| |

 * Corresponding authors’ E-mails: Jun Wang, E-mail: moa4short@outlook.com

-Artificial insemination (AI) with frozen or cooled-stored semen plays a key role in the widespread distribution of germplasm of elite livestock resources and the protection of
+Abstract Artificial insemination (AI) with frozen or cooled-stored semen plays a key role in the widespread distribution of germplasm of elite livestock resources and the protection of

 endangered species.
 Cryopreservation provides long-term preservation of sperm and also encourages a greater exchange of genetic material between distant populations.
 However,